 Monument of the Battle of the Nations – this spectacular memorial marks the 1813 Battle of Leipzig, where the coalition of armies including Russia, Prussia and Sweden defeated the French army of Napoleon.

-91 metres tall with a viewing platform at the top, this is one of the iconic structures of Leipzig’s skyline.
+The memorial is 91 metres tall with a viewing platform at the top and is one of the iconic structures of Leipzig’s skyline.
 Be careful, you’ll have to climb 500 steps to get to the top!

 Leipzig Zoo – experience the animal kingdom up-close at one of Europe’s best zoos, which includes the world’s biggest centre’s for apes and a fantastic savannah experience that takes guests up-close to the African jungle.
 Elephants, tigers and bears are just some of the sights to see here.